Ex-police jobs: What are the options for officers leaving the police force?

 There are a wide variety of skills you'll have developed over the years that will lend themselves well to many jobs when leaving the police, and not all of them may be the obvious ones you'd expect recruiters to be interested in.

-For example, while specialist detective talents such as investigative skills, problem solving, research and the ability to analyse data for patterns or anomalies will be highly useful in a range of jobs, they are far from the only policing skills that can be easily transferred to other areas.
+For example, while specialist detective talents such as investigative skills, problem-solving, research and the ability to analyse data for patterns or anomalies will all be highly useful in a range of jobs, they are far from the only policing skills that can be easily transferred to other areas.

 The ability to communicate and engage directly and professionally with the public, for example, is a much rarer skill than you might think, yet it's essential to being a successful police officer and comes up again and again across multiple different sectors.